How To Feed A Loon

 If you’re looking for a show-stopper main dish that features steak, you’ve found it.

 This Argentine-style recipe is a real treat.
 This is something to make on a special occasion, such as Father’s Day, or an anniversary, or, oh, who cares, this is good for any occasion, including dinner.
-The flavor profile is rich and the sauce puts this dish over the top.
+The flavor profile is rich, and the sauce puts this dish over the top.
 Serve it with best mashed potatoes or creamy polenta for an unforgettable meal

 A straight-on view of a white oval platter filled with slices of stuffed flank steak that has been covered in a wine reduction sauce.